Placeholder-Software/Dissonance/docs/Reference/Components/Voice-Broadcast-Trigger.md

 #### Channel Volume

-This controls the maximum volume of the fader.
-This should be used with care; raising the amplification above one will cause clipping, which severely reduces audio quality.
+This controls the maximum volume of the fader (in decibels).

 #### Fade In Time

-This controls how long it takes this fader to increase volume from 0 to the `Channel Volume` slider level.
+This controls how long it takes this fader to increase volume from silence to the `Channel Volume` slider level at the start of speech.

+!!! warning

+    Use with caution.
+This will cut off the start of speech and should rarely be used!

 #### Fade Out Time

-This controls how long it takes this fader to decrease volume from `Channel Volume` slider level to 0.
-Note that this means voice will continue to be transmitted for this long even after the user has stopped pressing the push to talk key.
+This controls how long it takes this fader to decrease volume from `Channel Volume` slider level to silence at the end of speech.

+!!! warning

+    Use with caution.
+Voice will continue to be transmitted even after the user has stopped pressing the push to talk key, which could be a privacy violation.
+In general you should use very small values (e.g. 0.2s).